alphagov/government-service-design-manual/service-manual/governance/setting-up-the-right-reporting.md

 Set up reporting in the early [phases of service delivery](/service-manual/phases).
 Work with your service team to experiment and learn to see what works and what doesn’t just as you’d experiment and learn about the service during these early phases.

-It’s best to start by erring on the side of too little reporting rather than too much - you’ll quickly find out what you’re missing - and to focus on visual and face-to-face reporting, using [team walls](/service-manual/governance/how-delivery-teams-manage-their-work) and [show and tells](/service-manual/governance/what-to-expect-from-the-show-and-tell).
+It’s best to start by erring on the side of too little reporting rather than too much -- you’ll quickly find out what you’re missing -- and to focus on visual and face-to-face reporting, using [team walls](/service-manual/governance/how-delivery-teams-manage-their-work) and [show and tells](/service-manual/governance/what-to-expect-from-the-show-and-tell).
 Remember to [only do it if it adds value](/service-manual/governance/governance-principles#only-do-it-if-it-adds-value).

-You should provide timely, constructive feedback to delivery teams on what they need - this helps them to improve their reporting.
+You should provide timely, constructive feedback to delivery teams on what they need -- this helps them to improve their reporting.
 Good reporting from teams will help you make decisions and give feedback [when it’s needed](/service-manual/governance/governance-principles#decisions-when-theyre-needed-at-the-right-level).

 Service teams should work with you to understand what reporting you need.
 Make sure any reporting is really necessary and don't impose too many requirements.
 If you do, it will be counter-productive because it means less time spent on delivery work.
-This is especially important as you transition between one phase and another - you don’t want the team to lose momentum.
+This is especially important as you transition between one phase and another -- you don’t want the team to lose momentum.

 Teams should set up reporting in a way that won’t cause any extra work.
 This includes:

-+ visual management - teams should use their walls to capture everything they need for delivery
++ visual management -- teams should use their walls to capture everything they need for delivery
 + face to face meetings, like the [stand-up](/service-manual/agile/features-of-agile#daily-stand-up) and [show and tell](/service-manual/governance/what-to-expect-from-the-show-and-tell)

 This reporting should provide all the information that's needed for good governance.

 <img src="/service-manual/assets/images/governance/wall-combined.jpg" alt="The GOV.UK team uses the data on its team wall to create a report for people who cannot visit the wall"/>

-The GOV.UK team uses the data on its team wall to create a report for people who cannot visit the wall
+The GOV.UK team uses the data on its team wall to create a report for people who cannot visit the wall.

 Everyone should feel comfortable and welcome to [view a team wall](/service-manual/governance/how-delivery-teams-manage-their-work) at any point.
 This will support a culture of transparency in your organisation and make sure any problems can be discussed and solved openly.